Psychologist · Harpist · Creator of the Tania Hart Method

 About

 In 2011 I graduated from a Russian university with a degree in psychology.
 I worked as a school psychologist, then as a therapist in private practice.
-And somewhere in those years, I finally got a harp — the instrument I had always wanted, since I was the girl reading about Celtic bards.
+And somewhere in those years, I finally got a 34-strings harp — the instrument I had always wanted, since I was the girl reading about Celtic bards.

-What emerged is the Hart Method — a system I developed over years of practice, built on a simple but profound truth: that a melody composed for you, in the key your body chooses, at the moment of your deepest insight, can hold that insight longer than words ever could.
+What emerged is the Tania Hart Method — a system I developed over years of practice, built on a simple but profound truth: that a melody composed for you, in the key your body chooses, at the moment of your deepest insight, can hold that insight longer than words ever could.

-The Hart Method
+The Tania Hart Method

-The Hart Method is an original therapeutic approach developed by Tania Hart, combining psychologically-informed consultation with personally composed harp music to anchor emotional insight in the nervous system.
+The Tania Hart Method is an original therapeutic approach developed by Tania Hart, combining psychologically-informed consultation with personally composed harp music to anchor emotional insight in the nervous system.

 Q&A